cardano-foundation/CIPs/CIP-XXXX/README.md

 We will start by discussing existing query layer designs for dApps, so we can properly define the use case for this CIP.
 Next, we will define the query layer API.
-We attempt to define the API in a transport-agnostic way: the request and return types for each endpoint are as defined in CIP-0116, with a few notable exception where the corresponding CDDL type lacked some useful information (more on this can be found in the `Methods` section).
+We attempt to define the API in a transport-agnostic way: the request and return types for each endpoint are as defined in CIP-0116, with a few notable exception where the corresponding CDDL type lacked some useful information (more on this can be found in the `Query Layer API` section).
 Finally, we end this section with some notes on rollbacks and pagination.

 #### Existing Query Layer designs